 Launched an offsite entrepreneurship training program in Redwood City and Secure Future$/Futuro$ Securos, a financial education and savings program.

 Renaissance introduced an offsite entrepreneurship training program in Daly City and launched Out of the Box in the San Francisco County Men’s Jail.

 In partnership with Marin Community Foundation (MCF), Renaissance opened a local entrepreneurship center in San Rafael, providing robust business training and support services, as well as a small business incubator and a food incubator with a commercial kitchen.
 The Center became Marin County Small Business Development Center (SBDC) host in 2013.
 Marin SBDC continues to provide one-on-one consulting to local business owners.

-Opened a new site in Richmond, CA, and will launch a Small Business Incubator at Renaissance Mid-Peninsula.
-Renaissance is also expanding our services for lower income women, as we will be providing the programs and services previously offered by Women’s Initiative due its closure.
+Opened a new site in Richmond, CA, and launched a Small Business Incubator at Renaissance Mid-Peninsula.
+Renaissance expanded our services for lower income women and provided the programs and services previously offered by Women’s Initiative due its closure.